Stability for random measures, point processes and discrete semigroups: Sibuya point process and cluster representation

-Figure~\ref{fig:das} shows that the realisations of such a process are highly irregular.
-Many clusters with small number of points appear together with huge clusters, so that the resulting point process has infinite intensity measure. \end{example}
+Figure \ref{fig:das} shows that realisations of such a process are highly irregular.
+Many clusters with small numbers of points appear alongside huge clusters, so that the resulting point process has an infinite intensity measure.
+In view of this, $\das$ point processes can help to model point patterns with point counts exhibiting heavy-tail behaviour. \end{example}